alexksikes/elasticsearch-vectorize/TUTORIAL.md

 ## Prerequisites

-First, make sure you have Python with [scipy](https://www.scipy.org/) and [scikit-learn](http://scikit-learn.org/) installed.
-I will pass on the setup instructions, but basically it boils down to installing Python if not already done so and `pip install scipy scikit-learn`.
+First, make sure you have Python with [SciPy][scipy] and [scikit-learn][scikit] installed.
+I will pass on the setup instructions, but basically it boils down to installing [Python][python] if not already done so and `pip install scipy scikit-learn`.

-Second, you will also need to install the [Vectorize plugin](https://github.com/alexksikes/elasticsearch-vectorize).
+Second, you will also need to install the [Vectorize plugin][vectorize].
 The Vectorize plugin is still very early on in its development.
-At the moment it is only supported by the latest Elasticsearch beta-1 release.
-You will need to build it from source also.
+At the moment it is only supported by the latest [Elasticsearch 2.0.0-beta1][elasticsearch].
+Also you will need to build it from source.
 Please follow the Maven instructions which are included with the plugin.

 ## Dataset Preparation

-Next we need to index the sentiment140 dataset.
-The datastet comes in a csv format.
-Thankfully, we have an already prepared json copy of this dataset.
+Next we need to index the [sentiment140][sentiment140] dataset.
+The dataset comes in a CSV format, but thankfully we have an already prepared JSON copy of this dataset.

 Please feel free to download it: